noelkonagai/Workshops/Github/index.md

 cd Desktop
 ```

 Ask for the repository URL from the repo owner.
 First fork the repository, then make a clone of the forked repository with the following command.
+Forking a repository means that you create your own copy of the repository in the Github cloud to work on separately on someone's project.

 ```bash
 git clone <URL of the repository>